bt741/WielerApp/README.md

 ```

 # DISCLAIMER
-The elapsed time shown in the output is the **Calculation time for the lookup**.
+The elapsed time shown in the output is the **calculation time for the lookup**.
 As the script is server oriented,
 all the preprocessing ahead of time is not included in the elapsed time shown, since it can be performed once at
 startup.